Try Out Our NEW Disneyland Ticket Calculator!

 Have a food allergy?
 Disney has you covered.
 Simply let a Cast Member know and you’ll be given a special, teal-colored treat bag.
 Then, while trick-or-treating, you’ll receive teal tokens in place of candy.
 Finally, at the end of the night, just head to one of the Allergy-Friendly Centers to cash in your tokens for your dietary-safe sweets.

 Want to plan your snack attack for party night?
-Previous Mickey’s Not-So-Scary Halloween Party treat locations from 2019 include:
+Previous Mickey’s Not-So-Scary Halloween Party treat locations include:

 Main Street, U.S.A.